bristolmotorclub/autosolo-timing/README.md

 * Graphs showing class progression
 * Upload to a cloud service when data is available for live(ish) online timing
 * Integration with a mobile app for adding times directly from the finish line
+* Images from a camera overlaid with times for social media uploads

 ## Getting Started